-During one particularly crazy news day after British Prime Minister Theresa May announced her proposed Brexit deal, I worked with political writers and analysts, at the Guardian to illustrate the challenge she will face with an interactive game.
+During one particularly busy day after British Prime Minister Theresa May announced her proposed Brexit deal, I worked with political writers and analysts, at the Guardian to illustrate the challenge she will face with an interactive game.
 The piece gained significant traction on social media, and remained on the homepage for two days.

 This investigative story, based on an NYU dataset and Facebook’s new Ad Archive, explored the ways political groups use Facebook to target advertising, sometimes deceptively.
 After pitching the story, I conducted the data analysis, did original reporting and built an interactive that allowed readers to see what political ads were most often targeted at them.